NikitaShevchuk-CubeX/frontend-challenge-1/README.md

 Components:

-Layout - main application layout\n
+Layout - main application layout<br>
-upload/Page - the main page for uploads functionality\n
+upload/Page - the main page for uploads functionality<br>
-uploade/UploadResults - shows the result of file upload (success or error)\n uploade/UploadedFilePreview - displays a preview of the uploaded file in a convenient table\n uploaded-files/Page - displays a list of previously uploaded files\n
+uploade/UploadResults - shows the result of file upload (success or error)<br>
+uploade/UploadedFilePreview - displays a preview of the uploaded file in a convenient table<br>
+uploaded-files/Page - displays a list of previously uploaded files<br>

 Interaction with API: